diegopereiraeng/kubernetes-snapshot-extension/README.md

   # Events Service Endpoint.
 These Default settings are for SaaS Users.
 Change if you are on Premise
   eventsUrl: "https://analytics.api.appdynamics.com"

-  # Name of the Pod attribute schema
+  # Name of the Pod  schema
   podsSchemaName: "k8s_pod_snapshots"

   # Name of the Node schema
   podsSecuritySchemaName: "k8_node_snapshots"

-  # Name of the Deployment attribute schema
+  # Name of the Deployment  schema
   deploySchemaName: "k8s_deploy_snapshots"

-  # Name of the Daemon Set attribute schema
+  # Name of the Daemon Set  schema
   daemonSchemaName: "k8s_daemon_snapshots"

-  # Name of the Replica Set attribute schema
+  # Name of the Replica Set  schema
   rsSchemaName: "k8s_rs_snapshots"

-  # Name of the EndPoint attribute schema
+  # Name of the EndPoint  schema
   endpointSchemaName: "k8s_endpoint_snapshots"

-  # Name of the Events attribute schema
+  # Name of the Events  schema
    eventsSchemaName: "k8s_events"